lannes/Flutter-AdaptiveCards/README.md

 2023 07

+* hostconfig colors are ARGB so an alpha channel is always needed
+* Remove `approximateDarkThemeColors` and brightness because people should use light and dark themes
 * Remove `fontSizes` and `fontWeights` from host_config - use inherited themes
 * Eliminate all hard coded Text sizes and colors to use inerited themes
 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10